Executives & Governance

 President and CEO

 Lloyd has served as the President and CEO of ChildServe since 1992.
 Prior to this, he was the Director of Client Services for Hope Haven, Inc. in Rock Valley, IA.
-Lloyd received his bachelor’s degree from Dordt College, his Masters of Public Administration from the University of Wisconsin, and his EdD in Organizational Development from the University of St. Thomas.
-Lloyd served as a trustee for Dordt College from 2009-2015, and is currently on the board of the Iowa Association of Community Providers.
+Lloyd received his bachelor’s degree from Dordt College, his Masters of Public Administration from the University of Wisconsin, and his Doctorate of Education in Organizational Development from the University of St. Thomas.
+Lloyd served as a trustee for Dordt College from 2009-2015, and finished two terms on the board of the Iowa Association of Community Providers in 2017.

-Dave joined ChildServe in 1994 and has served in a Vice President role since 1998.
+David joined ChildServe in 1994 and has served in a Vice President role since 1998.
 He received his bachelor’s degree from Drake University and MBA from the University of Iowa.
-Dave is a Certified Public Accountant and Senior Professional in Human Resources.
+David is a Certified Public Accountant and Senior Professional in Human Resources.
 Prior to joining ChildServe, he worked in public accounting and in the non-profit healthcare industry.

 Dr. Wahlig joined ChildServe in February 2010 as Vice President and Medical Director.
 She graduated from the University of Iowa College of Medicine, and she is board certified in pediatrics, neonatal – perinatal medicine, and palliative care – hospice medicine.
 In 2015, Dr. Wahlig received her Master’s in Business Administration from the Henry B. Tippie College of Business at the University of Iowa.
 Prior to joining ChildServe, Dr. Wahlig was medical director of the Mercy Medical Center’s Neonatal Intensive Care Unit.